<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 First, you must be eligible for a distribution from your qualified company-sponsored plan, which typically happens at retirement age.
 Generally, you would take

-a "lump-sum" distribution from the plan, distributing all assets from the plan during a 1-year period.
+a lump sum distribution from the plan, distributing all assets from the plan during a one-year period.
 The portion of the plan that is made up of mutual funds and other investments can be rolled into an IRA for further tax deferral.
 The highly appreciated company stock is then transferred to a non-retirement account.

-As an ExxonMobil employee residing in the United States, you may be interested in learning more about NUA with a complimentary one-on-one session with a financial advisor from The Retirement Group.
+As an ExxonMobil employee residing in the United States, you may be interested in learning more about NUA.
+Reach out today to schedule a complimentary one-to-one session with a financial advisor from The Retirement Group.

 IRA Withdrawal